CharlesEdeki/CDE-exercise/linux-git/README.md

 3. Write a Bash script to move all CSV and JSON files from one folder to another folder named `json_and_CSV`.
 Use any JSON and CSV of your choice; the script should be able to work with one or more JSON and CSV files.

-4. All work done must be versioned-controlled using git.
+4. All work done must be versioned using git.

 ## SUBMISSION REQUIREMENTS
 A GitHub Repository containing the project submission and a well documented README.